brennacodes/enigma/README.md

 The version here was created in Ruby for Turing School's back-end engineering Module 1 final project.

 ### Some notes...
-- the program accepts text for encryption and decryption that is provided within a text file via the command line
+- the program is run via the command line and accepts text for encryption and decryption that is provided within a text file *(see instructions below)*
-- decryption is done automatically using the previous encryption key if a key and date argument ar not provided
+- decryption is done automatically using the previous encryption key if a key and date argument are not provided
 - special characters are accepted but are not encrypted using the cipher

 # To Encrypt a message: